Wake up at 8am.

 You can work hard and still have time to play.

-Kindergarten is when a child’s brain is most plastic and malleable: neuro-scientifically the perfect times to expose them to creativity, languages, start expanding the brain functions responsible for discipline and willpower.
+Kindergarten is when a child’s brain is most plastic and malleable: neuro-scientifically the perfect times to expose them to creativity, languages, and start expanding the brain functions responsible for discipline and willpower.

 Let’s be honest: most people (let’s say 95%) don’t want to do the hard work that’s required to be at the top of their game or achieve something significant.